JynxProtocol/VMWare/ReadMe.md

 - AllSigned - Only scripts signed by a trusted publisher can be run.
 - RemoteSigned - Downloaded scripts must be signed by a trusted publisher before they can be run.
 - Unrestricted - No restrictions; all Windows PowerShell scripts can be run.

+## Secrets Vault

+Some of these scripts use Secrets a more secure way of storing sensitive information such as username and passwords.

+Install-Module Microsoft.PowerShell.SecretManagement
+Install-Module Microsoft.PowerShell.SecretStore

+Register-SecretVault -Name LocalStore -ModuleName Microsoft.PowerShell.SecretStore -DefaultVault

+Set-Secret -Vault MyVault -Name Example -Secret “TopSecret”

+To Unlock the vault we also need to store the Vault secret (Dont Ask). we do this as an encrypted Password file

+Get-Credential | Export-CliXml ~/vaultpassword.xml

+We retrive the password in our automation script as

+$vaultpassword = (Import-CliXml ~/vaultpassword.xml).Password